 The proposed derogation aims at the transition from the status quo to the $MACZT{min}$ criterion in a non-discriminatory manner.
-Any currently applicable methodologies with respect to calculating the NTC values or FB capacities or any future methodologies which still need to be developed do and will not contain any measures resulting in a discrimination between internal and cross-zonal exchanges.
-The new methodological approaches and related IT-tools to be developed during the derogation period as described in Article 6, aim at an increased transparency that undue discrimination between internal and cross-zonal exchanges is avoided and the relevant target capacities can be met as long as loop flows remain below an acceptable level (defined by threshold $LF{accepted}$) and operational security can be guaranteed.
+Any currently applicable methodologies with respect to calculating the NTC values or FB capacities or any future methodologies, which still need to be developed do and will not contain any measures resulting in a discrimination between internal and cross-zonal exchanges.

+The methodological approaches described in Articles 4 and 6, aim at an increased transparency that undue discrimination between internal and cross-zonal exchanges is avoided and the relevant target capacities can be met as long as loop flows remain below an acceptable level (defined by threshold $LF{accepted}$) and operational security can be guaranteed.